alicolville/Weight-Tracker/readme.txt

 == Description ==

+= Documentation =

+Use our free site for tracking your weight which shows of some of the plugin's feature: [TrackYourWeight.co.uk - Shortcode guide](https://www.trackyourweight.co.uk "TrackYourWeight.co.uk")

 = Core Features =

 An easy to use plugin that allows your users to track their weight and relevant body measurements.
 Their entries can be seen in various ways, charts, tables, shortcodes and widgets.
 The user is able to set targets and modify their weight entries.